SenecaCountyOhio/SenCO-GIS-Guide/Guides/Township_Zoning_Updates.md

 Once you have that created, then you will need to do "Find and Replace" in the attributes table for the new column and replace all of the "< Null >" fields with "Agricultural".

 Now you can select by attribute for the Parcel(s) you need to change and style them to show the different Zonings for the parcels in the township

+Note: Double check to make sure that the zoning changes were approved before making changes to the parcels.
+It's easy enough to change them back, but for the sake of efficiency, it's best to do.